awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

    For a complete list of all available options and defaults, see [AWS Outposts Support](https://eksctl.io/usage/outposts/) in the `eksctl` documentation\.

-   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in [Amazon EKS troubleshooting](troubleshooting.md) and [Can't join nodes to a cluster](eks-outposts-troubleshooting.md#outposts-troubleshooting-unable-to-join-nodes-to-a-cluster) in [Troubleshooting local clusters for Amazon EKS on AWS Outposts](eks-outposts-troubleshooting.md)\.
+   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in [Amazon EKS troubleshooting](troubleshooting.md) and [Can't join nodes to a cluster](eks-outposts-troubleshooting.md#outposts-troubleshooting-unable-to-join-nodes-to-a-cluster) in [Troubleshoot local Amazon EKS clusters on AWS Outposts](eks-outposts-troubleshooting.md)\.

    An example output is as follows\.
 Several lines are output while the nodes are created\.
 One of the last lines of output is the following example line\.